slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On past

 <!--
+> *"A man must know his own destiny, because he must know what he was meant to be.
+But if he does not recognize it, then he is lost.
+He is also lost if — and it will happen only two or three times in his life — if he does not recognize Fate.
+By this I mean once, or twice, or at the very most, three times, Fate will reach out and tap a man on the shoulder.
+He usually says, ‘Go away, I’m busy,’ or ‘I don’t know you, so don’t bother me.’
+But if he has the imagination, he will turn around and Fate will point out to him what fork in the road he should take.
+If he has the guts, he will take it."
+-- George S. Patton

 - history books are on the history of power. a historia muda. é uma questao de interpretação do que realmente aconteceu -->